Home » Full Agenda & Schedule Of Events

 Artificial Intelligence is at the top of everyone’s minds lately, and the health care industry is no exception—from streamlining assessments to enhancing clinical decision-making and expanding access to personalized treatment.
 Yet the questions remain in understanding which AI innovations truly support clinicians instead of replacing them, how AI can be implemented responsibly, and what are the safeguards needed to maintain trust and quality.

 This session provides some clarity to the mystifying state of AI in health care and explores practical, ethical, and strategic considerations for health care executives.
-Presenters will highlight emerging tools that reduce administrative burden, strengthen diagnostics, support risk identification, optimize care pathways, and improve patient engagement.
+Presenters will highlight emerging tools that reduce administrative burden, strengthen diagnostics, support risk identification, and improve patient engagement.

 Driving Outcomes For High-Needs Youth: Innovations In Foster Care Services